thenexthub/Codira/docs/ErrorHandlingRationale.md

 ### Typed propagation

-Swift should use statically-enforced typed propagation.
+Codira should use statically-enforced typed propagation.
 By default, functions should not be able to throw.
 A call to a function which can throw within a context that is not allowed to throw should be rejected by the compiler.